elesto-dao/elesto/docs/Networks/testnet.md

 # Testnet

-A Cosmos Cash testnet is available for testing purposes.
+A Elesto testnet is available for testing purposes.

-Use these Cosmos Cash testnet coordinates and satellite project URLs:
+Use these Elesto testnet coordinates and satellite project URLs:

 ## Testnet Coordinates